nilsonrossi/django-bpmn-engine/doc/bpmn/events.rst

 make sense to me for the generator of the event to tell the handler what to call the value.
-If you *do* specify a result variable, the message payload (the expression evaluated in the context of the Throwing task) will be added to the handling task's data in a variable of that name; if you leave it blank, SpiffWorkflow will create a variable of the form <Handling Task Name>_Response.
+If you *do* specify a result variable, the message payload (the expression evaluated in the context of the Throwing task) will be added to the handling task's data in a variable of that name; if you leave it blank, py_bpmn_engine will create a variable of the form <Handling Task Name>_Response.

 Running The Model